Jeon-ChanYoung/Flow-Matching-Pytorch/README.md

 <br>

 ## Latent Flow Matching + VQ-VAE
-What if we replace the continuous VAE with a discrete VQ-VAE.
-The codebook indices are discrete, but the codebook vectors themselves live in continuous R^D space so Flow Matching still works.
-We train on pre-quantization outputs (z_e) for smooth optimization, then re-quantize before decoding.
+We replace the continuous VAE with a discrete VQ-VAE.
+Since the codebook vectors are continuous in R^D, Flow Matching still applies.
+We train on pre-quantization outputs (z_e) for smooth gradients, then re-quantize before decoding.

 <br>